 Michigan

 The Michigan Compiled Laws do not provide a specific CNA staffing ratio requirement.
-However, they do provide direct care staff-to-patient ratios as follows:
+However, they provide nursing care personnel-to-patient ratios as follows:

 Furthermore, nursing homes must provide sufficient staff to provide no less than 2.25 HPRD.